 Lupin - the "Gentleman Cambrioleur"

-Karen and I just watched all five episodes of Lupin, the French series that is dominating the Netflix popularity charts around the world.
-We love a good “heist” story – and Lupin starts with a very good one – but it evolves into something even better: a story about a “gentleman thief”, a hero who operates outside the law but is driven by a bigger sense of justice and “doing the right thing”.
-(Think The Equalizer but with some elegance and a tongue-in-cheek sense of humor.)
-The series also makes for a good opportunity to practice your French, if you’re inclined that way; you can watch it dubbed in English, or reset the language to French and turn on English subtitles.
+Karen and I loved every episode of the first 2 seasons of Lupin, the French series that jumped to the top of the Netflix charts around the world.
+Now it's back for a third season, with another great “heist” story – but it's really the character of Arsanne Diop (the modern-day incarnation of Lupin) that makes the series worth watching.
+He's a “gentleman thief”, a Robin-Hood hero who operates outside the law but is driven by a bigger sense of justice and “doing the right thing”.
+(Think The Equalizer but with elegance and a tongue-in-cheek sense of humor.)
+The series also makes for an excellent opportunity to practice your French, if you’re inclined that way; you can watch it dubbed in English, or reset the language to French and turn on English subtitles.

-Either way, the Netflix series is a contemporary retelling of the incredibly popular books and short stories written by Maurice LeBlanc beginning in 1905.
-And for Francophiles, the TV series has plenty of Paris scenery and a side trip to beaches of Normandy.
-But did you know that Lupin has a particular connection to the Auvergne in the deep heart of France?
+No matter what brings you to watch it, the Netflix series is a contemporary retelling of the incredibly popular books and short stories written by Maurice LeBlanc beginning in 1905.
+And for Francophiles, the TV series has plenty of Paris scenery and (for season 3) several scenes set in Marseilles.
+But did you know that Lupin also has a particular connection to the Auvergne in the deep heart of France?

 It’s a stretch, but… Lupin’s origins might be in Royat

 Maurice Leblanc was a native of Normandy, and several of the Lupin stories use that wild coast as a setting.
-(In the Netflix series, the characters take a train trip from Paris to the beach town of Étretat, where there’s a notable museum devoted to Leblanc’s most famous character, for a fan festival devoted to the “original” Lupin.)
+(In the first season of the Netflix series, the characters take a train trip from Paris to the beach town of Étretat, where there’s a notable museum devoted to Leblanc’s most famous character, for a fan festival devoted to the “original” Lupin.)

 But an article by Pascal Guinard in the January 16, 2020 edition of La Montagne points to the possibility that Leblanc might have actually conceived the character of Arsene Lupin during his visits to the thermal spa town of Royat, beginning in 1903 (two years before Lupin’s first appearance in print).